queraltab/Greenhouses-Library/docs/overview.rst

 .. figure:: figures/gettingstarted2.png
 	:figclass: align-center

 Congratulations!
-You have set the environment needed to use the Greenhouses library in Dymola 2015.
+You have set the environment needed to use the Greenhouses library in Dymola.
 You are now ready to simulate a wide range of greenhouse climates and thermal systems.
 Enjoy it!